fotahub/ArduinoFotaHubClient/extras/docs/getting-started/simple.md

 5. Compile and upload the sketch to your board (&check; and &#x279C; toolbar icons, or `Sketch > Verify/Compile` and `Sketch > Upload`).

-6. Open the serial monitor (&#x1F50E; toolbar icon, or `Tools > Serial Monitor`), see how the application starts and verify whether it connects to Wi-Fi network:
+6. Open the serial monitor (&#x1F50E; toolbar icon, or `Tools > Serial Monitor`), observe how the firmware starts up and verify whether it connects to the Wi-Fi network:

 ![](simple-1.png "Start of initial firmware version")

+<p style="margin-left: 2em">Also have a look at the built-in LED on your board.
+It should blink with a period of 1 s approx.</p>

-### Create and upload new firmware version to FotaHub
+### Create and upload a new firmware version to FotaHub

 1. Go back to the `DemoProductInfo.h` file, and bump the `DEMO_PRODUCT_FIRMWARE_VERSION` constant: